nguyenchinhhiep/vietspeak-frontend/README.md

 # Vietspeak Frontend

-Vietspeak is a simple Angular web app that allows users to create accounts, login and update profiles.
+Vietspeak is a simple demo Angular web app that allows users to create accounts, login and update profiles.

 Demo accounts:
 <ul>